jgagne/ajovt3-zs20-vskk/01-character-description.md

 - - -

-A close-up of a 16 point ampersand typed in Trebuchet MS viewed in Illustrator’s Pixel Preview mode.
+**Alt text:** A close-up of a 16 point ampersand typed in Trebuchet MS viewed in Illustrator’s Pixel Preview mode.

 ```